-Realized gains and losses are included in earnings and are derived using the specific identification method for determining the cost of securities sold.
+Realized gains and losses on investment securities are included in earnings and are derived using the specific identification method for determining the cost of securities sold.
 The Company has not realized any significant gains or losses on sales of available-for-sale investment securities during any of the periods presented.
-As all of the Company's investment holdings are in the form of debt securities, unrealized gains and losses that are determined to be temporary in nature are reported as a component of accumulated other comprehensive income (loss).
+As all the Company's investment holdings are in the form of debt securities, unrealized gains and losses that are determined to be temporary in nature are reported as a component of accumulated other comprehensive income (loss).
 A decline in the fair value of any security below cost that is deemed other than temporary results in a charge to earnings and the establishment of a new cost basis for the security.
-Interest income is recognized when earned and includes the amortization of purchase premiums and accretion of purchase discounts.
+Interest income is recognized when earned and is included in investment income, as are the amortization of purchase premiums and accretion of purchase discounts on investment securities.